-Table 6.1: Estimated Economic Value of Community Benefits Provided by Methodist Hospital Fiscal Year 2016
+Table 6.1: Estimated Economic Value of Community Benefits Provided by Methodist Hospital Fiscal Year 2017

-Senate Bill 697 Category Programs and Services Included Unreimbursed Cost Medical Care Services Medi-Cal Program Shortfall \$25,169,356 Medicare Program Shortfall \$6,307,773 Charity Care \$1,648,770 Emergency Department Care of the Uninsured \$1,857,748 Services that meet a Community Need and Operate at a Loss, including NICU, Maternal Child Health, and Cardiac Rehabilitation \$1,808,217 Other Benefits for Vulnerable Populations Assistance to Patients without Financial Resources \$324,962 Other Benefits for the Broader Community Outreach, Health Information and Education, Support and Screenings; \$370,673 Community Physician Referral Program, and Lactation Services Health Research, Education, and Training Clinical Pastoral Education, Health Professions Education, and Grant Writing for \$693,419 Programs Community Benefit Programs - GRAND TOTAL \$38,180,918
+Senate Bill 697 Category Programs and Services Included Unreimbursed Cost 1 Medical Care Services Medi-Cal Program Shortfall 2 \$21,118,858 Medicare Program Shortfall 2 \$8,933,900 Charity Care 3 \$1,445,414 Emergency Department Calls Panels and Care of the Uninsured \$1,959,000 Services that meet a Community Need and Operate at a Loss, including NICU, \$2,182,011 Maternal Child Health, and Cardiac Rehabilitation 4 Other Benefits for Vulnerable Populations Assistance to Patients without Financial Resources \$205,637 Other Benefits for the Broader Community Outreach, Health Information and Education, Support and Screenings; \$429,761 Community Physician Referral Program, and Lactation Services Health Research, Education, and Training Clinical Pastoral Education, Health Professions Education, and Grant Writing for \$700,168 Programs Community Benefit Programs - GRAND TOTAL \$36,974,749

-&lt;sup>1 Unreimbursed costs for the Senate Bill 697 categories - other benefits for vulnerable populations, other benefits for the broader community and health research, education and training programs - may include an hourly rate for labor (plus benefits), other expenses such as purchased services, food, supplies, other direct expenses and rooms.
+1 Unreimbursed costs for the Senate Bill 697 categories - other benefits for vulnerable populations, other benefits for the broader community and health research, education and training programs - may include an hourly rate for labor (plus benefits), other expenses such as purchased services, food, supplies, other direct expenses and rooms.

-&lt;sup>2 Medical care services provided to Medicare and Medi-Cal beneficiaries result in financial shortfalls to the hospital.
-The method for determining these shortfalls is based on a cost-to-charge ratio.
-The costs are subtracted from the payments received from Medicare and Medi-Cal.
+2 Medical care services provided to Medicare and Medi-Cal beneficiaries result in shortfalls for the hospital.
+The method for determining these shortfalls is based on a cost to charge ratio.
+The costs are subtracted from the payments received from Medicare or Medi-Cal.

-&lt;sup>3 Costs are also calculated based on a cost-to-charge ratio.
+3 Costs are also calculated based on a cost to charge ratio.
 Actual cost is subtracted from any payments received from either public or private insurance payors or patients.

-&lt;sup>4 The method for determining the cost of medical care services that meet community needs and operate at a loss is based on a cost accounting system.
+4 The method for determining the cost of medical care services that meet community needs and operate at a loss is based on a cost accounting system.